 What is ADHD?

 ADHD is a behavior disorder that is characterized by hyperactive behavior, inability to pay attention or focus, and impulsivity.
-ADHD is most noticeable in children because they may experience difficulty focusing in school and at home, problems keeping their impulses under control, and being unable to manage their hyperactivity.
+ADHD is most noticeable in children because they may experience difficulty focusing in school and at home.
+In addition, they experience problems keeping their impulses under control and being unable to manage their hyperactivity.
 These symptoms stick out like sore thumbs in children, especially because adults are more versed in managing their behaviors.

-Some of the most common symptoms associated with ADHD in children across the board include, but are not limited to, the following:
+Some of the most common symptoms associated with ADHD in children include:

 - Being easily distracted